Consdata/kouncil/README.md

 ## Demo app

-If you wish to simply check out Kouncil in action, without having to install it, we've prepared a demo site showcasing main features of Kouncil.
-Demo site can be found [here](https://kouncil-demo.web.app/)
+If you wish to simply check out Kouncil in action, without having to install it, we've prepared a demo site showcasing the main features of Kouncil.
+The demo site can be found [here](https://kouncil-demo.web.app/)

 ## Features